DUNE-DAQ/drunc/docs/README.md

 So, if like me, you start and stop every 2.5 minutes the process manager, first do `killall -f`, otherwise you'll have to use `htop` or similar tool to kill the processes manually.

+#### Vol. 2 The Controller

+By now you know how to spawn controllers and applications with the process manager.
+Now, as you know, the controllers are responsible for sending commands and retrieving status of their children (controllers or applications).
+This is still work in progress so check back here soon!